 Nice fairly private tent sites, clean showers and pet friendly.

 Nice wooded state park close to a nice lake

-I was invited by a few friends to stay here with then and I absolutely enjoyed myself.
-They are one of the first parks I have visited (there haven't been many) that has had electric car charging stations!
+I was invited by a few friends to stay here with them and I absolutely enjoyed myself.
+This is one of the first parks I have visited (there haven't been many) that have had electric car charging stations!
 Easy way to stay charged and "unplug" from the daily bustle of life.